Top 10 New Blogger Mistakes – And How to Fix Them

 10) Comparing Too Often

 Comparing yourself can be good or bad depending upon your personality.
-For some people they thrive on competition.
-For me it was dooms-day-ville.
+For some people they thrive on the competition.
+For me not so much.

 If this is you, don’t go down the rabbit hole of comparison.
 It can be a huge blogger mistake and really halt progress.